nhuphuc1602/elfie_technical_assignment/README.md

 ✅ **HTML Reports** – Allure report generation for better visualization
 ✅ **BDD Support** – Test scenarios written in Gherkin format
 ✅ **Soft Assert** – Collects assertion failures without stopping test execution and reports them at the end of the test case.
+✅ **Driven Data** – Store data in a JSON file for each test case and load it directly when running the test.
 ✅ **Take Screenshot** – Take screenshot every time step fails and attach to Allure report, applies to Soft Assert as well.

 ---